icolwell/dotfiles/README.md

     - All the `APPS` variables at the very top
     - The `repository_additions` function
     - The `default_install` function to add or remove custom installs

+## Folder Structure

+I designed the folder structure to be as simple as possible.
+Since all user configs reside somewhere under your `$HOME` directory, the `configs/home` folder in this repo contains all configs relative to the `$HOME` directory.
+This means a script can simply loop over all the files found in the `configs/home` folder and know where to symlink them relative to your `$HOME` directory.
+System wide configs are handled the same way.
+These are stored in the `configs/root` folder and are symlinked relative to root (`/`).

+Another benefit is
+that you can easily separate private configs (such as your `.ssh/config`) by simply storing them in another location with the same folder structure (Dropbox for example).
+System-specific configs can also be handled by providing a path based on an assumed unique hostname.

+## Scripts

+See the [scripts README](scripts/README.md) for an explanation of the scripts.

 ## Continuous Integration Testing